 - Workers May Know the Law Better than You Do

 - Look to the “Uninsured Employer’s Benefit Trust Fund” as a Last Resort

-Claims Against Your Homeowner’s Policy
+Claims Can Be Made Against Your Homeowner’s Policy

 Though frugality and caution may be common traits of many homeowners, sometimes you just need someone to provide some extra hands and brawn, briefly, to complete your project.
 Let’s consider the scenario of your hiring someone from the parking lot of that big box hardware store as a day laborer.
 If that worker happens to injure himself in any way, the homeowner, who hired him, will be liable for that injury.
 This will likely result in a claim against your homeowner’s policy, assuming you have one.

 Take this scenario: there was no injury, nothing happened.
 No falls, nothing dropped on your worker’s foot, nothing!
 You may think you will be able to dispute and win the case by going to trial.
 You might, but you’ll also have to keep in mind that certain states have judges that tend to skew in favor of injured workers rather than employers.